-According to her, ignorance and illiteracy dwells myths and lack any scientific basis.
-Most of the time people inherit these myths and hand them over to the next generation.
+According to Dr. Sushma Sushma, ignorance and illiteracy dwells myths and which lacks any scientific basis.
+Most of the time people inherit these myths from their earlier generation, and do not forget to pass them to the next generation.
 Though people are becoming more and more inclined to think rationally and logically, but still these myths are rooted deeper inside.

 List of such dental myths is long but here we asked and she explained few, most commonly prevalent myths in society.